Artibonite (department): Transport

 The department has no international airport although Gonaïves has a small airway.

 Health

 Population health in Haiti has suffered from political instability and natural disasters.
 The Hôpital Albert Schweitzer Haiti is located in Deschapelles, Haiti.
 Established in 1956, it has grown to provide health care in the hospital and clinics to the Artibonite region with a budget of $6 million in 2015.
 In addition to founder Dr. Larry Mellon, notable figures in its history include Dr Harold May, Founder and President of FAMILY, Inc. (Fathers and Mothers, Infants, eLders, and Youth).
 In the Verrettes commune, FAMILY seeks to promote sustainable development.
 In addition, U. S. Tuskegee University has partnered with FAMILY to establish the FAMILY Tuskegee Institute of Haiti to develop academic and vocational training in the areas of forestry, agriculture and health care.

-Trow other major hospitals are St-Nicolas in St-Marc and The Providence in Gonaives.
+Trow other major hospitals are St-Nicolas in St-Marc and The Providence in Gonaïves.

 Historic places and landmarks

 Several noteworthy events of the Haitian Revolution took place in the Artibonite Department.